-- banana – adding just one mushy banana to the batter/dough helps add moisture and a hint of extra sweetness to the cookies.
-I love banana pancakes, so why not add banana to my pancake cookies?
+- banana OR applesauce – adding just one mushy banana or some applesauce to the batter/dough helps add moisture and a hint of extra sweetness to the cookies.
+The applesauce adds even more moisture in my opinion, but either will work!

 - peanut butter – For flavor, because I love peanut butter.
 Any nut butter will work here!

-- real maple syrup – To help sweeten up these pancake mix cookies, I use real maple syrup to sweeten.
+- real maple syrup – To help sweeten up these pancake mix cookies, I use real maple syrup.
 This would usually go on top of pancakes, so why not go inside the dough for these pancake mix cookies?